-Some of the museum’s exhibits were found at the site of another necropolis located beneath the cemetery at the Certosa in the northern suburbs of Bologna (see my post La Certosa – Bologna’s Fascinating Monumental Cemetery. ), demonstrating a continuity of usage of the area stretching back thousands of years.
+One of the prized items is a situla or bucket found at point 15 in the map above beneath the cemetery at the Certosa in the western suburbs of Bologna (see my post La Certosa – Bologna’s Fascinating Monumental Cemetery. ), demonstrating a continuity of usage of the area stretching back thousands of years.

 About half an hour south of Bologna by local train is the town of Marzabotto.
 A short walk out of the small town are the ruins of the Etruscan city of Kaiuna, established around the end of the 6th century BC.
 It enjoyed a fine position in the valley of the River Reno leading up into the Apennine mountains.

 There is a small museum building with a café as well as the open air museum comprising the ruins of the town.
 Further details can be found at this site.

 This is probably the only location where the 3 major components of an Etruscan town can all be seen.
 These are the town itself, the acropolis with temple ruins above the town and the necropolis or cemetery below.
 Other Etruscan towns have been continuously occupied up to the present day and Etruscan ruins are largely buried beneath subsequent construction.

 The town itself is laid out on a grid pattern.